melodylew/sort-o_ChrysanthemumTea/README.md

     - [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
     - [0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
 - Worst case: O(n<sup>2</sup>)
-  - The worst case is **when the data is in descending order**, as this requires Bubble Sort to perform the maximum number of swaps possible to move the largest value to the rightmost position.
+  - The case that takes the longest time is **when the data is in descending order**, as this requires Bubble Sort to perform the maximum number of swaps possible to move the largest value to the rightmost position.
   - Example:
     - [9, 8, 7, 6, 5, 4, 3, 2, 1, 0]